Tierra (band): Background

 In 1995, they released their A New Beginning album.

 Around 1997, younger brother Steve supposedly quit the band after disputes over leadership of the band, money and management.
 In an interview he claimed that he was fired by his brother Rudy.
 He formed his own band and for a period of time there were two bands bearing the name Tierra.
-The Tierra band led by Steve Salas was booked for three nights at the Conga Room.
-Rudy Salas's wife Joanna Alvarado Salas contacted the club to inform them that the real Tierra was the one fronted by her husband.
-This led to the club's booking manager Robert Vargas getting into negotiations and mediating between the two brothers, with a plan to have a band consisting of the two brothers and as many members as possible from their successful years in the early 1980s.
+The Tierra band led by Steve Salas was booked for one night at the Conga Room.
+Rudy’s second wife called the booking manager and asserted that the band led by her husband was the real Tierra.
+This led to the club's booking manager Robert Vargas getting into negotiations and mediating between the two brothers, Ultimately Mr Vargas recognized both Steve and Rudy had equal rights to the name.
+He had a plan to have a band consisting of the two brothers and as many members as possible from their successful years in the early 1980s.
 An argument developed over the line up, and Steve Salas backed out two weeks before the concert was to take place.
 He then apologized, and in January 2002, they were booked to play the Conga Room.